-The world is changing and today inclusivity is more important than ever, with groups formerly seen as minorities expected to reach majority status by 2045.
+The world is changing, and today, inclusivity is more important than ever, with groups formerly seen as minorities expected to reach majority status by 2045.
 But inclusivity isn’t just about race, ethnicity, and gender; it also must take into account age, class, religious or political affiliation, sexual orientation, disability status, and more (there are a whopping 200+ terms in the ONGIG Diversity & Inclusion Glossary).
-In this blog, we aim to help you create inclusive survey questions that take DEI (diversity, equity, and inclusion) factors into consideration.
+Diverse companies benefit from inclusive survey questions that value employees from diverse backgrounds, helping to foster a diverse and inclusive workplace where everyone feels respected and empowered.
+In this blog, we aim to help you create inclusive survey questions that take DEI (diversity, equity, and inclusion) factors into consideration, to foster a diverse and inclusive workplace through thoughtful survey design.

 Create your FREE inclusive survey, form, or poll now!